t0lta/two-brothers-and-a-centaur/src/site/notes/1.Players/Gustopher.md

 Left a life of jousting as an impostor man to serve the king.
 Took an oath as a [[compendium/classes/paladin-oath-of-the-crown-scag\|Oath of the Crown]] [[compendium/tables/paladin-ggr\|Paladin]].
 Has two sons, one is secretly [[2.Mechanics/Deities/Gosh\|Gosh]] a new god.
-Has mighty hooves from which he smit
+Has mighty hooves from which he smites